lanthack/keras_timeseries/README.md

 # keras_timeseries

 ## Summary
-In this exercise, we recreate an example by Jason Brownlee.
+In this exercise, we recreate an <a href="http://machinelearningmastery.com/time-series-prediction-with-deep-learning-in-python-with-keras/"> example </a>by Jason Brownlee.
 Somethings were modified:

 1. The docstrings have been expanded to provide explanations (including relevant URLs) of the arguments to the keras functions.
 2. The file is now intended to run using a terminal command incorporating the click package; http://click.pocoo.org/.